bocai-bca/Duckov_KazooMidiSheet/README.md

 Load the mod in game.
 Go to the folder `Duckov_Data/StreamingAssets/KazooMidiSheet`.
 You should edit something in `config.json` to you needed, like play speed, X offset etc.
+Put a midi file named as `load.mid` there, and the mod will read the midi file and play it when you hold the kazoo.

 # EarlyAccess Now, Working Unstable